Q1 (building): Design and construction

 Q1 Tower was designed by SDG & The Buchan Group, and its form was inspired by the Sydney 2000 Olympic torch and the Sydney Opera House.
 The name was given in honour of members of Australia’s Olympic sculling team of the 1920s – Q1.

 The concept was based on studies of wind, movement and tension, in which a series of ribbons wrap concentrically around the tower’s exterior and hover above the entry plaza area, providing cover and shade.
 The tension in the movement and free form are expressed by the gradual twisting of the aluminium-clad ribbons as they move around the building.
 The result is an open-air galleria-like shopping precinct under the glazed ribbon structure and a curved retail façade to the street edges.

 The project was developed by The Sunland Group and built by Sunland Constructions.
 The building was the Silver Award winner of the 2005 Emporis Skyscraper Award, coming in second to Turning Torso in Sweden.

 Q1 was completed towards the end of 2005.
 Its main point of difference to other high-rise buildings in Surfers Paradise is its glass-enclosed sleek look.
 Q1's lift lobby is separated into two high-speed lift groups.
-Four high-speed lifts service levels B2 to level 42.
-Three separate high-speed lifts service levels 43 to the penthouse on level 74.
+Four high-speed lifts going 5.0 m/s service levels B2 to level 42.
+Three separate high-speed lifts going 8.0 m/s service levels 43 to the penthouse on level 74.

 The building is supported by 26 piles, each 2 m in diameter, that extend 40 m into the ground passing through up to 4 m of solid rock.
 Q1 contains one-, two- and three-bedroom units.
 Building facilities include two lagoon swimming pools, a lap pool, gymnasium, small theatre, a ballroom and a spa centre.

 An application to construct a walkway around the outside of level 78 was lodged with the Gold Coast City Council in mid-2010.